August 29, 2025 (9mo ago)

 No tracking, no accounts, no backend

-I want to be clear about this: there's no server storing your notes.
-No analytics watching what you type.
-Nothing leaves your browser.
-It's just a webpage that saves stuff locally.
+I want to be clear about this: there's no server storing your notes and no analytics watching what you type.
+Nothing you write ever leaves your browser.
+It's a webpage that saves stuff locally, and that's all it is.

-The tradeoff is obvious—different browser or device means starting fresh.
-But for quick notes and scratch work, that's usually fine.
-And if it's not, well, that's what the export button is for.
+The tradeoff is obvious: a different browser or device means starting fresh.
+For quick notes and scratch work that's usually fine, and when it isn't, the export button covers you.

 Go try it